-The best-case scenario for selecting a senior living facility for a parent or other loved one is getting first-hand, word-of-mouth accounts of what it’s like to live in the facility.
+The best-case scenario for selecting a senior care community for a parent or other loved one is getting first-hand, word-of-mouth accounts of what it’s like to live in the facility.

-Since that’s not always possible, online reviews serve essentially the same purpose for people researching senior living facilities.
+Since that’s not always possible, online reviews serve essentially the same purpose for people researching senior care community.
 Forty-two percent of adults in the 55-64 age group are “significantly” influenced by online reviews when choosing facilities for their parents.

-Review management for senior living facilities is no longer optional for long-term success.
+Review management for senior care community is no longer optional for long-term success.
 Managing reviews is now mandatory to compete effectively for families who want to choose the best home for their loved ones.
 Here’s how to do it.

 Google’s search algorithm considers online reviews when ranking websites for search results.
 The more reviews your facility has, the more favorably it will fare in online search results.